Sankaty Head Lighthouse

 This original 1850 lens was illuminated by a single-wick lamp that would consume over 400 gallons of whale oil per year.

-Sankaty Head soon became known as New England's most powerful light, and could reportedly be seen as far as 40 miles away. | Early Sankaty Head Light |
+Sankaty Head Lighthouse soon became known as New England's most powerful beacon, and could reportedly be seen as far as 40 miles away. |

 Coskata Lifesaving Crew Rescues the H.P.
 Kirkman

-One of the most famous rescues on Nantucket Island occurred when Keeper Walter N. Chase and his six-man Coskata lifesaving crew, known as "surfmen", stationed near Great Point lighthouse, were involved in the rescue of the crew of the H.P.
+One of the most famous rescues off Nantucket Island occurred when Keeper Walter N. Chase and his six-man Coskata lifesaving crew, known as "surfmen", stationed near Great Point lighthouse, were involved in the rescue of the crew of the H.P.
 Kirkman, which was in distress and sinking ten miles off shore from Nantucket Island, during a fierce winter storm in January of 1892.
 Through the gale force winds and turbulent seas they reached the stranded frozen crewmembers of the H.P.
 Kirkman, but were unable to make headway towards their goal of reaching Sankaty Head lighthouse, which was closer than Great Point light.

 They had to anchor their lifeboat for many hours, as lifesavers and survivors were starting to get frostbite from the freezing winds and spray.
 By sunrise the following day, as the tide came up, and the winds started to calm, the exhausted lifesavers reached Siasconset Beach, near Sankaty Head lighthouse, hours later, after nearly 26 hours of having been out in the freezing seas.